 Remember, watercolor is light and airy, so try treating it like that.

 A neat little watercolor tip is to use a helper like a hairdryer or a heat gun to speed up the drying process.

 But keep in mind that watercolor can move around with water, so be careful when using a hairdryer.
-Set the fan at lowest or it’ll move the paint around.
-However, if you want to move it around for effect, that pump it up.
+Set the fan at the lowest or it’ll move the paint around.
+However, if you want to move it around for effect, that pumps it up.